Pensionable pay

 -

-- Any benefits in employee's contract as pensionable
+- Any benefits that the employee's contract confirms are pensionable.

-- Pay in consideration of loss of future pensionable pay benefits
+- Payments for loss of future pensionable pay or benefits.

 - Employees' contributions